 The Committee notes with high concern that deaths and disappearances along various migration routes are widely reported.
 The issue was first addressed by the UN Working Group on Enforced or Involuntary Disappearances (WGEID) in its 2017 Report on Enforced disappearances in the context of migration and has not improved since.
 However, accurate data on the number of victims of disappearances amongst missing migrants are not available due to a lack of systematic data collection and shared databases, insufficient cooperation and lack of political will of States, barriers to reporting such disappearances (articles 2 and 3), linked, inter alia, to the situation of vulnerability of migrants and their relatives, as well as failure by authorities to conduct serious, effective, and diligent searches and investigations.
 This lack of accurate and disaggregated data hinders the adoption of policies and strategies to prevent the enforced disappearance of migrants and increases the vulnerability of migrants to become victims of this crime.

 Different factors directly or indirectly contribute to the disappearance of migrants (articles 2 and 3) or risk thereof.
-Various practices by States and their agents in the context of restrictive and dehumanising border governance directly contribute to the disappearance of migrants.
+Various practices by some States and their agents in the context of restrictive and dehumanising border governance directly contribute to the disappearance of migrants.
 These practices include immigration detention, pushbacks and chain-pushbacks at land or sea, systematic failure to search and rescue, as well as collusion between state agents and organised criminal groups engaged in human trafficking.

-In addition to this, rigid, securitised, and increasingly militarised migration and border governance policies of States, coupled with discriminatory attitudes and practices and a general trend of criminalisation of migrants and those who assist them, and widespread impunity of those who violate the rights of migrants, indirectly contribute to disappearances of migrants by forcing them to choose increasingly dangerous routes, turn to criminal networks of smugglers or traffickers, and exposing them to different human rights violations and exploitation, including becoming victims of enforced disappearance.
+In addition to this, rigid, securitised, and increasingly militarised migration and border governance policies of some States, coupled with discriminatory attitudes and practices and a general trend of criminalisation of migrants and those who assist them, and widespread impunity of those who violate the rights of migrants, indirectly contribute to disappearances of migrants by forcing them to choose increasingly dangerous routes, turn to criminal networks of smugglers or traffickers, and exposing them to different human rights violations and exploitation, including becoming victims of enforced disappearance.
 This phenomenon affects all regions of the world, without exceptions.

 Among the factors which contribute to enforced disappearances of migrants, the issue of discrimination is of specific concern: